MirkoDeVita98/budget-bot/README.md

 - ⚠️ You exceed a **category planned budget** (e.g. Food goes below 0)
 - 🚨 You exceed the **overall monthly budget**
 - 🔔 You are running low on remaining budget (default: < 10%)
+- ℹ️ A new unplanned category is detected

 Alerts are triggered immediately after you add an expense: